ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.heatingcontrol/README.md

 * Node Version 8 oder höher ist erforderlich

 ## Probleme und Funktionswünsche
-* Wenn Sie auf Fehler stoßen oder Funktionsanfragen für diesen Adapter haben, erstellen Sie bitte ein Problem im GitHub-Problemabschnitt des Adapters unter [github] (https://github.com/rg-engineering/ioBroker.heatingcontrol/issues) ).
+* Wenn Sie mit Fehlern konfrontiert sind oder Funktionsanfragen für diesen Adapter haben, erstellen Sie bitte ein Problem im Abschnitt "GitHub-Problem" des Adapters unter [github] (https://github.com/rg-engineering/ioBroker.heatingcontrol/issues) ).
 Jedes Feedback wird geschätzt und hilft, diesen Adapter zu verbessern.

 ## Changelog

+### 0.3.0 (2019-10-xx)
+* (René) see issue #20 + #24: start and end of heating period is configurable in admin
+* (René) see issue #24: use external data point to set internal "present" data point
+* (René) see issue #15: manual temperatur override
+* (René) reset DeleteAll at next admin start

+### 0.2.3 (2019-09-20)
+* (René) see issue #19: handling of enums created in iobroker admin fixed
+* (René) see issue #13: check order of periods; if order is wrong (next time is smaller than previous) then time si not used for cron and a warning appears in log
+* (René) see issue #21: check temperatures after changing of period settings (e.g. time)
+* (René) see issue #25: select OID for target and current of thermostat in admin overworked
+* (René) change datapoint type from bool to boolean

 ### 0.2.2 (2019-09-13)
 * (René) see issue #14: description of datapoint time changed ('from' instead 'until')